 In the 2000's, he directed the war epic The Patriot

 .
-Four years later, he created the poorly-received 10,000 BC
+Four years later, he directed and co-wrote the poorly-received 10,000 BC

 , is apparently his swansong for disaster movies.
 Though the film has very little to do with the apocalypse theory in questionnote